univention/container-ldap/README.md

    docker compose up
    ```

-The web ui is by default available at <http://localhost:8001>.
+The web UI is by default available at <http://localhost:8001>.